devopsuses/AWS-DEVOPS-CRASH-COURSE/modules/00_sdlc_automation/01_continuous_integration/00_codebuild/03_artifacts.md

 5. In the `Namespace-type` field select `Build ID`
 6. For `Artifacts Packaging` select `Zip`.
 7. Leave the rest of the fields default.
+8. Run a build and verify artifacts were created.